Hennessy Launches X.O 49 Commemorative Cocktail Set To Celebrate Vice President Kamala Harris’ Historic Achievement

 Happy Black History Month!

-Just in time for Black History Month, Hennessy is launching a new limited edition Hennessy X.O 49 Commemorative Cocktail Set to celebrate the odyssey and achievement of the first Black South Asian American Madam Vice President of the United States.
+Just in time for Black History Month, Hennessy is launching a new limited edition Hennessy X.O 49 Commemorative Cocktail Set to celebrate the odyssey and achievement of Kamala Harris becoming the first Black South Asian American Madam Vice President of the United States.

+In a statement, Hennessy shared they are committed to paving a path for all trailblazers who are destined for greatness.

+“We are honored to pay tribute to the historic advancements of the first Black and South Asian American Madam Vice President, as well as to all those who are pushing the limits of potential and in doing so, are inspiring others,” said Jasmin Allen, Senior Vice President, Hennessy US.

-The commemorative set features a 750ml bottle of Hennessy X.O, the recipe for The 49th, a custom ice mold with display tray and elegant keepsake glassware, etched with the historic number 49.
+The commemorative set features a 750ml bottle of Hennessy X.O, the recipe for The 49th, a custom ice mold with a display tray, and elegant keepsake glassware, etched with the historic number 49.
 Fitting for a toast to groundbreaking achievements, the Hennessy X.O 49 Commemorative Cocktail Set will be available starting Monday, February 1 at CocktailCourier.com, while supplies last (SRP $259.99).

 Last month’s historic appointment marked another important milestone: the first graduate of a Historically Black College and University (HBCU) to ascend to the highest levels of government.
 To honor this legacy, Hennessy has pledged an additional monetary donation to long-term partner, the Thurgood Marshall College Fund (TMCF), in support of the advancement of Black women into the C-Suite.